What is a Child Protection Conference?

 Harm can take several forms:

-- Physical – when an adult deliberately hurts a child such as hitting, shaking, throwing, poisoning, burning, drowning or suffocating.
+- Physical– when an adult deliberately hurts a child such as hitting, shaking, throwing, poisoning, burning, drowning or suffocating.

-- Neglect – where a child is not being looked after properly, for example, not getting enough to eat, not going to the dentist or doctors when they need to and/or being left in dangerous situations.
+- Neglect– where a child is not being looked after properly, for example, not getting enough to eat, not going to the dentist or doctors when they need to and/or being left in dangerous situations.

-- Emotional – This would happen, for instance, when a child is all the time being unfairly blamed for everything, or they are told they are stupid and made to feel unhappy.
+- Emotional– This would happen, for instance, when a child is all the time being unfairly blamed for everything, or they are told they are stupid and made to feel unhappy.
 This can also be when a child sees or hears violent arguing or fighting between adults at home.

-- Sexual – examples would be where a child has been forced to take part in sexual activities or look at sexual pictures, by an adult or older young person.
+- Sexual– examples would be where a child has been forced to take part in sexual activities or look at sexual pictures, by an adult or older young person.

-The meeting will be chaired by someone called a child protection chair.
+The meeting will be chaired by someone called a child protection coordinator.
 Their job is to make sure that any decisions reached, or plans made at the child protection conference is done fairly and that everyone, including you, has a chance to have their say.